kevinwlu/dsd/Nexys-A7/Lab-4/README.md

 # Lab 4: Hex Calculator

-* Program the FPGA on the Nexys A7 board to function as a simple hexadecimal calculator capable of adding and subtracting four-digit hexadecimal numbers using a 16-button keypad module (Pmod KYPD) connected to the Pmod port JA (See Section 10 of the reference manual https://reference.digilentinc.com/_media/reference/programmable-logic/nexys-a7/nexys-a7_rm.pdf)
+* Program the FPGA on the Nexys A7 board to function as a simple hexadecimal calculator capable of adding and subtracting four-digit hexadecimal numbers using a 16-button keypad module (Pmod KYPD) connected to the Pmod port JA (See Section 10 of the [Reference Manual](https://reference.digilentinc.com/_media/reference/programmable-logic/nexys-a7/nexys-a7_rm.pdf))

 ### 1. Create a new RTL project Hexcalc in Vivado Quick Start